 2tbsp tomato purée

 Handful of chopped parsley

-Heat a shallow pan to a medium heat and spray.
-Add the onions and cook for a few minutes until soft.
+Add the onions to the frying pan and cook for a few minutes until soft.
 Add the mushrooms and garlic and cook for a few minutes more.

 Serve with tagliatelle and a good grinding of black pepper.